David L. Paterson

-David Lord Paterson (born 1966) is an American screenwriter, actor and producer.
-He is in heavy demand as a public speaker, serves on several film festival advisory boards (including the Savannah Film Festival and Big Apple Film Festival), and has had his films in over a hundred film festivals throughout the world.
-His studio releases have been seen by tens of millions throughout the world.
+David Lord Paterson (born 1966) is an American screenwriter, actor, stuntman and producer.

-When Paterson was a boy, his best friend, an eight-year-old girl named Lisa Hill, was struck by lightning and killed.
+In August 1974, David's best friend, eight-year-old Lisa Hill, was struck by lightning and killed.
 His mother, author Katherine Paterson, used this real-life experience as the basis for her children's novel Bridge to Terabithia.
-David Paterson produced and co-wrote the screenplay for the film adaptation of the novel released in 2007.
-The film was one of the highest-grossing films of 2007 and helped launch the careers of Josh Hutcherson, Anna Sophia Robb and Bailee Madison.
+David produced and co-wrote the screenplay for the film adaptation of the novel released in 2007.

-He graduated from The Catholic University of America in 1989 with a BA.
+He graduated from The Catholic University of America (CUA) in 1989 with a BA.
 Paterson held a special advance screening of Bridge to Terabithia on February 1, 2007, for members of the CUA community at the AFI Silver Theatre in Silver Spring, Maryland.
-David and Lisa Hill grew up in the next town, Takoma Park, Md.

-As a playwright Paterson has published over one dozen titles with Samuel French, Inc. He holds the record for being the only playwright ever to have three plays premiere on New York stages within one month.
+As a playwright, Paterson has published over one dozen titles with Samuel French, Inc..
+He holds the record for being the only playwright ever to have three plays premiere on New York stages within one month.

 In December 2012, Paterson ran a write-in campaign for Park District Commissioner of Manhasset, and won against the Incumbent.
-David was reelected on December 9, 2015, for another 3-year term.
+He has been re-elected three more times.

+In 2013 David was a stunt double for Robin Williams in The Angriest Man in Brooklyn.

 In the Fall of 2016, his feature film, The Great Gilly Hopkins, based on another book written by his mother, opened in US theaters.
-The film starred Kathy Bates, Glenn Close, Octavia Spencer, Julia Stiles, Bill Cobbs, Sophie Nélisse, Billy Magnussen, and Toby Turner.
+The film starred Kathy Bates, Bill Cobbs, and Sophie Nélisse.

+In June 2024, David's documentary The Girl Who Wore Freedom, will open on screens in 100 cities throughout the USA, marking the 80th Anniversary of D-Day.